raditya1117/HoneyBadger/fastapi-testing/article.md

 ```
 @app.exception_handler(TypeError)
 async def typeerror_handler(request: Request, exc: TypeError):
-    raise HTTPException(status_code=400, detail={"type":"FAILURE", "reason":"TypeError exception occurred due to mismatch between the expected and the actual data type of the operands."})
+    return JSONResponse(status_code=400, content={"type":"FAILURE", "reason":"TypeError exception occurred due to mismatch between the expected and the actual data type of the operands."})
 ```

 This exception handler will process all the TypeError exceptions irrespective of where they are raised in the FastAPI app.
 In a similar manner, we can define custom exception handlers for ZeroDivisionError and ValueError exceptions, as shown below: